 Ingredients

-- 1 ¼ lb. ground turkey (I use 93% lean)
+- 1 ¼ lb. ground turkey, I use 93% lean

 - 2 tablespoons unsalted butter

-- 2 tablespoons flour of choice
+- 2 tablespoons all purpose

-- 2 cups skim milk (or milk of choice)
+- 2 cups skim milk

 - ¼ cup taco seasoning, divided